 Networks such as blockchains allow users to connect without needing a central server.
 So-called mesh applications for peer-to-peer communications, used during the Hong Kong protests to keep activists linked without surrendering their anonymity, are an example of this in action.

-Using peer-to-peer connections, internet information may be decentralized.
-For example, instead of connecting to a server where web pages are hosted, each computer keeps a piece of data locally.
+Using peer-to-peer connections, internet information may decentralized.
+For example, instead of connecting to a server where web pages are host, each computer keeps a piece of data locally.

 What Is The Purpose Of Web 3.0?